14 Things You Should Never Clean with Windex

 “Do not use Windex on leather furniture; its alcohol content can cause permanent discoloration,” advises Bailey Wesley, crew leader at the Ann Arbor, Michigan-based Housekeeping Associates.
 Instead, Wesley recommends using Weiman Leather Cleaner & Conditioner or a damp microfiber cloth for cleaning without any accidental staining.
-Find out the things you should never clean with a Swiffer.
+Here are more tips for cleaning leather.

 “I often see homeowners make this big mistake: they clean their art pieces framed in plexiglass with original Windex,” says Maria Brophy, owner of Brophy Art Gallery in San Clemente, California.
 “Windex with ammonia will ruin the plexiglass.”
 Instead, she recommends cleaning the way it’s done in her gallery: apply a little soap and water on to Quickie General Purpose Microfiber Cleansing Cloths to gently wipe down (and then dry) the plexiglass frame.
 Or you could try Windex Ammonia-free Glass Cleaner.
 Make sure you never clean these 12 things with paper towels.

 “In my experience, Windex does not work well on soap scum buildup on a glass shower door,” says Maria Mendoza, branch manager, Housekeeping Associates.
 “Instead, use a Mr. Clean Magic Eraser with Dow Scrubbing Bubbles and/or vinegar to remove buildup.”